Skip to main content

 Geothermal can provide flexible, baseload power to a national or regional grid.
 Flexible operation can be achieved through advanced well flow control, power system configuration, and adoption of surface energy storage systems.

-In a future grid with a high penetration of renewable energy, geothermal is also well positioned to provide value in hybrid energy systems.
-It can be directly integrated with solar thermal technologies (such as concentrating solar power) and fossil fuel power generation and co-located with other flexible or nonflexible renewable energy technologies (such as PV and wind) to provide a more resilient hybrid energy system.
+It can also be directly integrated with fossil fuel power generation and co-located with other flexible or nonflexible energy technologies to provide a more resilient hybrid energy system.

 Featured Projects